santechn1k/hello-world/README.md

 Hello people!

 Denis here, I like Bootstrap, React and Python.
-I shall make several project in the future.
+I'll make several projects in the future.
 Let's begin!